cloudfoundry-attic/bosh-notes/uaa.md

 ## TBD

 - ok to use director-uuid in the scope name?
-- do we need bosh.director.admin that provides global admin access?
+- do we need bosh.admin that provides global admin access?
+- should we be checking bosh. audience?